deanius/td-ocr/README.md

 And, I had to spend some time debugging my editor's desire to remove whitespace, but I'm glad I caught that..
 I think I'll have the actual implementation soon - under the 2 hour limit for sure.
 Elapsed time 1 hour!

 [Commit](https://github.com/deanius/td-ocr/commit/5f0c6d)

+## Each digit

+After a break of a couple hours, and with only 30 minutes to spare, I wonder how close I can come to finishing this...
+Where we left off, we had hard-coded the number 1 as a digit glyph.
+Let's see if we take positions 0-2 of each line of the real account number if we match up with our test assertion.
+If so, we'll commit.